Twist-structures isomorphic to modal Nelson lattices: Preliminaries

 An algebra $\A = \langle A, \wedge, \vee, *, \To, \top, \bot \rangle$ is called a \emph{residuated lattice} if and only if the following conditions hold: \begin{enumerate} \item The reduct $\langle A, \wedge, \vee, \top, \bot \rangle$ is a bounded lattice with a maximum element $\top$ and a minimum element $\bot$ (with the order denoted by $\leq$). \item The reduct $\langle A, *, \top \rangle$ forms a commutative monoid. \item The \emph{fusion} operation $*$ (sometimes referred to as the \emph{intensional conjunction} or \emph{strong conjunction}) is residuated, with $\To$ being its residual.
 That is, for all $a, b, c \in A$, the following condition holds:

 \end{enumerate} In the literature, these lattices are also well-known under other names, such as integral commutative residuated monoids and $\sf{FL_{ew}}$-algebras~\cite{Hoh95, JipTsi02, Ono03}.
 It is worth pointing out that the class of residuated lattices, denoted $\var{RL}$, is a variety.
-In fact, the residuation condition can be replaced by the following identities \cite{Galatos07}, for all $a, b, c \in A$:

 If $a$ is an element of a residuated lattice $\A$, we define $a^1 = a$ and for each $n \geq 1$, $a^{n+1} = a^n * a$.
 A derived unary operation $\sim$ is defined by $\sim a = a \To \bot$.
 As usual, this operation is called the negation operation, and an element $a$ satisfying $a = \sim a$ is called a negation fixed point.
 A residuated lattice is called involutive if it satisfies the double negation equation: